dorkodu/sage/sage.md

 ```json
 {  "introspectionSample": {    "name": "User",    "attributes": [      {        "name": "id",        "type": {           "name": "String"        }      },    ],    "description": "",    "isDeprecated": ""  }}
 ```

+### Reserved Names

+Entity types, attributes and acts required by the Sage introspection system are prefixed with "**@**" (at symbol).
+We do this in order to avoid naming collisions with user‐defined Sage types.
+Conversely, type system authors must not define any entity types, attributes, acts, arguments, or any other type system artifact with a leading ‘**@**’ (at symbol).